-Each year, Texoma provides 35 middle school and high school teachers and counselors across the region with externships (Business Education for Teachers) that promote the connection between business and education.
+Each year, Texoma provides around 35 middle school and high school teachers, counselors, and administrators across the region with externships (Business Education for Teachers) that promote the connection between business and education.
 Teachers return to classrooms with a better understanding of what employers expect from their students.
 This program is co-funded by a grant from the Texas Workforce Commission and matching funds from economic development corporations, local schools, and employers.